New California gun control law mimics Texas abortion measure - The Boston Globe

-SACRAMENTO, Calif.
-(AP) — California punched back Friday against two recent landmark U.S. Supreme Court decisions as Gov. Gavin Newsom announced he will sign a controversial, first-in-the-nation gun control law patterned after a Texas anti-abortion law.
+SACRAMENTO, Calif. — California punched back Friday against two recent landmark US Supreme Court decisions as Governor Gavin Newsom signed a controversial, first-in-the-nation gun control law patterned after a Texas anti-abortion law and urged other states to follow suit.

-His action comes one month after conservative justices overturned women's constitutional right to abortions and undermined gun control laws in states including California.
+He acted one month after conservative justices overturned the constitutional right to abortion and undermined gun control laws in states including California.

-Newsom stitched the two hot-button topics together in approving a law allowing people to sue anyone who distributes illegal assault weapons, parts that can be used to build weapons, guns without serial numbers, or .50 caliber rifles.
-They would be awarded at least $10,000 in civil damages for each weapon, plus attorneys fees.
+Newsom stitched the two hot-button topics together in approving a law allowing people to sue anyone who distributes illegal assault weapons, parts that can be used to build weapons, guns without serial numbers, or .50-caliber rifles.

+“We’re sick and tired of being on the defense in this movement,” he said.

 Advertisement

+The Supreme Court’s support for the Texas law was “a terrible decision,” Newsom said.
+However, “if they’re going to use this framework to put women’s lives at risk, we’re going to use it to save people’s lives here in the state of California.”

-Newsom ran $30,00 worth of full-page advertisements in three Texas newspapers Friday criticizing what he said is Gov. Greg Abbott’s hypocrisy on gun safety.
-The ads parrot a comment by Abbott but substitute gun violence where he mentions abortion.
+Newsom also placed $30,000 worth of full-page advertisements in three Texas newspapers Friday criticizing what he said is Governor Greg Abbott’s hypocrisy on gun safety.
+The ads parrot a comment by Abbott about children’s right to life but substitute “gun violence” where he said “abortion.”

 “Governor Newsom should focus on all the jobs and businesses that are leaving California and coming to Texas,” Abbott spokeswoman Renae Eze responded.

-It's a similar tactic to the television ad that Newsom, a Democrat running for re-election, recently aired in Florida targeting Gov. Ron DeSantis.
-Newsom has repeatedly denied presidential aspirations even while stoking that speculation.
+It’s a similar tactic to the television ad that Newsom, a Democrat running for reelection, recently aired in Florida targeting Governor Ron DeSantis.
+Newsom again denied presidential aspirations Friday even while stoking that speculation.

+“I can’t take what’s happening in this country," Newsom said in explaining the ads.
+“Can’t take the assault on liberty and freedom, can’t take the rhetoric, can’t take the ... bullying, the zest for demonization of these governors, not just Abbott, DeSantis, but many of these other governors.”

+An unusual combination of gun owner advocates and the American Civil Liberties Union have criticized Newsom for creating what they said amounts to a bounty system to encourage such lawsuits.
+The ACLU called California’s law “an attack on the constitution” for deliberately trying to sidestep judicial review by empowering enforcement by citizens and not governments, and for undermining due process rights.

 Advertisement

-“It’s a crappy decision, but the reality is that as long as it is the law let’s make benefit of it by virtue of saving lives, trying to save lives, in California,” the bill’s author, Democratic state Sen. Robert Hertzberg, said while defending the bill in an interview.
-“It’s all about these two big issues that are facing us.
-And you can’t have a double standard.
-You can’t have one standard for guns and another standard for women’s reproductive health.
-It’s not right.”

-Newsom planned to sign the bill while visiting a memorial at Santa Monica College to five victims killed in 2013 by a gunman using such a gun — a homemade assault-style rifle without a serial number.

-The new law “will make it easier for victims of ghost gun violence, like me, to help enforce our gun laws,” said Mia Tretta, who was shot in Santa Clarita during a 2019 attack at Saugus High School and is now a volunteer with Students Demand Action.
+The new law “will make it easier for victims of ghost gun violence like myself to help enforce our laws,” said Mia Tretta, who was shot in Santa Clarita during a 2019 attack at Saugus High School.
+She is now an incoming senior and a volunteer with Students Demand Action.

+Newsom grew emotional as Tretta introduced him.
+He later said he couldn’t help but recall her optimism as he visited her in the hospital after an attack that he said personalized the danger for him as the father of a pre-teen daughter himself.

 Aside from the merits of the bill, opponents say it is written to discourage any legal challenges to California’s myriad gun regulations by requiring plaintiffs or lawyers to pay attorneys’ fees if they lose the lawsuit.